openshift/enhancements/enhancements/insights/insights-runtime-extractor.md

 #### Variation and form factor considerations [optional]

 This enhancement to the Insight Operator is not impacting the Control Plane of OpenShift and should be available regardless of the form of OpenShift (Standalone OCP,  Microshift, Hypershift).

-This enhancement only gather runtime info from Linux worker nodes and will not touch Windows worker nodes.
+This enhancement only gathers runtime information from Linux worker nodes and will not touch Windows worker nodes.
 The DaemonSet will be configured to only be deployed on Linux worker nodes (having the label `beta.kubernetes.io/os=linux`).

 ### API Extensions